mennooo/SQLcl/README.md

 Purpose: perfect for creating shortcuts for SQL statements.

-In this section is you'll learn how to create, import and execute an alias.
+In this section is you'll learn how to create, import/export and execute an alias.

 - [The alias command](doc/alias.md)